easybuilders/easybuild-docs/docs/version-specific/simpleconfig-parameters.md

 `moduleforceunload`         |Force unload of all modules when loading the extension                                                                                                                            |`False`
 `moduleloadnoconflict`      |Don't check for conflicts, unload other versions instead                                                                                                                          |`False`
 `modunloadmsg`              |Message that should be printed when generated module is unloaded                                                                                                                  |`{}`
-`recursive_module_unload`   |Recursive unload of all dependencies when unloading module (True/False to hard enable/disable; None implies honoring the --recursive-module-unload EasyBuild configuration setting|`None`
+`recursive_module_unload`   |Recursive unload of all dependencies when unloading module (True/False to hard enable/disable; None implies honoring the --recursive-module-unload SimpleBuild configuration setting|`None`
 `site_contacts`             |String/list of strings with site contacts for the software                                                                                                                        |`None`
 `upstream_contacts`         |String/list of strings with upstream contact addresses (e.g., support e-mail, mailing list, bugtracker)                                                                           |`None`
 `usage`                     |Usage instructions for the software                                                                                                                                               |`None`